Q. How does epinephrine turn off an anaphylactic reaction? This seems rather amazing, since anaphylaxis affects so many body systems.

 Finally, it prevents the release of additional allergic chemicals, which aids in stopping further progression of the reaction.

-No other medicine acts on so many body systems, which is why epinephrine is the drug of choice for anaphylaxis.
+No other medicine acts on so many body systems, which is why epinephrine is the drug of choice to turn off an anaphylactic reaction.

 Dr. Sharma is an allergist, clinical researcher and associate professor of pediatrics.
 He is Chief of the Division of Allergy and Immunology at Children’s National Medical Center in Washington D.C. and Director of the Food Allergy Program.
 He co-authors “The Food Allergy Experts” column in Allergic Living‘s e-magazine.
 Questions submitted will be considered for answer in the e-magazine.Submit a Question View all posts by this medical expert.